Parents tell us...

 Special health needs and school

 Your child may need help to succeed in school.
 If so, there are many people who can help you understand how special education works in Oregon.
-Parents of children in special education recommend that you learn about the rights your has.
+Parents of children in special education recommend that you learn about the rights your child has.
 You may also need to learn about Individual Education Plans (IEPs) for school-age children and youth up to age 22, or 504 Plans, which provide educational rights for students with certain health conditions.

 Communicating Well with Your School toolkit can help you get started.

 Most of our kids attend the neighborhood school along with their peers.
 But sometimes a different setting is needed.
 Below is information about some options:

 FACT Oregon: Support around special education rights and planning

 Understood.org: Learning your child's basic rights toolkits

 Wrights Law: Wright's Law topics A-Z

 Steps to Success: Communicating Well with Your Child's School

 Twice-exceptional (intellectually gifted students experiencing a disability)